jadenucf/mongodb_setup/README.md

 docker run --name mongodb -p 37017:27017 -d mongo
 ```

-Once you see the MongoDB container in Docker Desktop you can run the container.
+Once you see the MongoDB container in Docker Desktop you click run the container.

 ## Steps to start your live server
 Inside MongoDB compass make sure your connection is mongodb://localhost:37017.